agentmorris/camera-trap-ml-survey/README.md

 > <http://lila.science>

 LILA BC (Labeled Information Library of Alexandria: Biology and Conservation) is the only large repository of openly available camera trap images that I'm aware of.
-It currently contains over 20M images spread over ~30 data sets, a bit more than half of which are <a href="https://lila.science/category/camera-traps/">camera trap data</a>.
+It currently contains several tens of millions of images spread over ~30 data sets, a bit more than half of which are <a href="https://lila.science/category/camera-traps/">camera trap data</a>.
 (Full disclosure: I maintain LILA, so my claim that it's the only repository of its kind is likely quite biased.
 YMMV.)

 ## Wildlife Insights